Explanation of Urmia Lake Policy Subsystem: Identifying Active Coalitions Based on the Advocacy Coalitions Framework

 Authors

-1 PhD Candidate, Public Policy Making, Public Administration Department, Management and Economics faculty, Tarbiat Modares University, Tehran, Iran.
+1 PhD Candidate, Public Policy Making, Public Administration Department, Management and Economics Faculty, Tarbiat Modares University, Tehran, Iran.

 2 Assistant Prof, Public Administration Department, Management and Accounting Faculty, Shahid Beheshti University, Tehran, Iran.